Finite-gap potentials as a semiclassical limit of the thermodynamic Bethe Ansatz: Introduction and Background

 Here the elliptic modulie $k$ is determined by the period of the wave by virtue \eq{131}, \( r \) is the Landen-transformed modulus, and \( E(r) \) is the complete elliptic integral of the second kind.
 The algebro-geometric approach allows extension to multiple-gap solutions, albeit in a less explicit form \cite{Bra_Dz_Kir_spin1981}.

 In the paper, we obtain the density of states \eq{20} as the large-$N$ limit of the thermodynamic Bethe equations with $O(2N)$ symmetry relevant to the GN model. \\~\\ A short version of this work was published in \cite{MWZ}.
-Other relevant references are: \cite{Smirnov:1998kv} on semiclassical limit of thermodynamic Bethe equations and finite gap solutions; \cite{Dunne} on relations between GN-model and Peierls phenomenon.
+Other relevant references are: on the semiclassical limit of thermodynamic Bethe equations and finite gap solutions; for KdV \cite{Smirnov:1998kv} and Landau-Lifshitz \cite{Kazakov} equations; \cite{Dunne} on relations between the GN-model and Peierls phenomenon.